truemankeyboard/60-PCB/README.md

-# 60 PCB
+# 60% PCB
-Reference 60% PCB
+Basic 60% PCB for reference

 ---